Golang Redis Pipelines, WATCH, and Transactions

 Monitoring Performance

-Uptrace is an open source DataDog competitoropen in new window that supports OpenTelemetry tracingopen in new window, OpenTelemetry metricsopen in new window, and logs.
-You can use it to monitor applications and set up automatic alerts to receive notifications via email, Slack, Telegram, and more.
+Uptrace is a OpenTelemetry APMopen in new window that supports distributed tracing, metrics, and logs.
+You can use it to monitor applications and troubleshoot issues.